elj97/Stroop/README.md

 # Stroop
-Simple Stroop Test application for the MK Technical Test
+A simple Stroop Test application for the MK Technical Test

+✨ Thanks for your time!